 Pledges Receivable - Contributions are recognized when the donor makes a written pledge to the Organization.
-Short-term pledges have a term of less than one year.
-Long-term pledges have a term of from one to five years.
-The Organization applies the allowance method to determine uncollectible pledges, with Management evaluating the need for an allowance on an annual basis.
-Based upon that evaluation, no allowance was considered necessary for the years ended June 30, 2013 or 2014, respectively.
+Short-term pledges have a term of less than one year and long-term pledges have a term from one to five years.
+The Organization applies the allowance method to determine uncollectible pledges, with management evaluating the need for an allowance on an annual basis.
+Based upon that evaluation, no allowance was considered necessary for both years ended June 30, 2014 and 2015.